Ninja-Squad/ninja-squad.github.com/_posts/2018-01-11-what-is-new-angular-5.2.md

 Warning: it can also discover errors in some of your third party libraries.
 For example, we use `ng-bootstrap` and there was two errors in `1.0.0-beta.7`.
-We fixed them, so if you use `ng-bootstrap@1.0.0-beta.8` you should be OK!
+We fixed them, so if you use `ng-bootstrap@1.0.0-beta.8` or a more recent one, you should be OK!

 Still concerning this feature, some work has been done to have more accurate errors in your template if you use the `strictNullChecks` option form the TypeScript compiler (see our blog post about [Angular&nbsp;4.1](/2017/04/28/what-is-new-angular-4.1/) to learn more about this) with `fullTemplateTypeCheck`.